FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Introduction

 To obtain representations of drugs and targets for the DTI task, some previous studies~\citep{lee2019deepconv,nguyen2021graphdta} have used graph neural networks (GNNs) or convolutional neural networks (CNNs) using a fixed-size window, potentially leading to a loss of contextual information, especially when drugs and targets are in a long-term sequence.
 These models directly concatenate the representations together to make predictions without considering fine-grained interactions.
 More recently, some computational models~\citep{huang2021moltrans,bai2023interpretable} employed the fusion module (e.g. Deep Interactive Inference Network (DIIN)~\citep{gong2017natural} and Bilinear Attention Network (BAN)~\citep{kim2018bilinear}) to obtain fine-grained interaction information and the 3-mer approach that binds three amino acids together as a target binding site to address the lack of structural information in the amino acid sequence.
 While useful for highlighting possible regions of interaction, these models do not offer the sufficient granularity needed to gauge the specifics of binding sites, as each binding site only contains one residue~\citep{schenone2013target}.
 Therefore, obtaining contextual representations of drugs and targets and capturing fine-grained interaction information for DTI remains challenging.

 To address these challenges, we propose a novel model (called FusionDTI) with a Token-level Fusion (TF) module for an effective learning of fine-grained interactions between drugs and targets.
 In particular, our FusionDTI model utilises two pre-trained language models (PLMs), namely Saport~\citep{su2023saprot} as the protein encoder that is able to integrate both residue tokens with structure token; and SELFormer~\citep{yuksel2023selformer} as the drug encoder to ensure that each drug is valid and contains structural information.
 To effectively learn fine-grained information from these contextual representations of drugs and targets, we explore two strategies for the TF module, i.e. Bilinear Attention Network (BAN)~\citep{kim2018bilinear} and Cross Attention Network (CAN)~\citep{li2021selfdoc,vaswani2017attention}, to find the best approach for integrating the rich contextual embeddings derived from Saport and SELFormer.
-We conduct a comprehensive performance comparison against seven existing state-of-the-art DTI prediction models.
-The results show that our proposed model achieves about 6\% accuracy improvement over the best baseline on the BinddingDB dataset.
+We conduct a comprehensive performance comparison against eight existing state-of-the-art DTI prediction models.
+The results show that our proposed model achieves about 6\% accuracy improvement over the best baseline on the BindingDB dataset.
 The main contributions of our study are as follows:

-\begin{itemize} \item We propose FusionDTI, a novel model that leverages PLMs to encode drug SELFIES and protein residue and structure for rich semantic representations and uses the token-level fusion to obtain fine-grained interaction information between drugs and targets effectively.

-\item We compare two TF modules: CAN and BAN and analyse the influence of fusion scales based on FusionDTI, demonstrating that CAN is superior for DTI prediction both in terms of effectiveness and efficiency.

-\item We conduct a case study of three drug-target pairs by FusionDTI to evaluate whether potential binding sites would be highlighted for the DTI prediction explainability. \end{itemize}
+\begin{itemize} \item We propose FusionDTI, a novel model that leverages PLMs to encode drug SELFIES, as well as protein residues and structures for rich semantic representations and uses the token-level fusion to capture fine-grained interaction between drugs and targets effectively. \item We compare two TF modules: CAN and BAN and analyse the influence of fusion scales based on FusionDTI, demonstrating that CAN is superior for DTI prediction both in terms of effectiveness and efficiency. \item We conduct a case study of three drug-target pairs by FusionDTI to evaluate whether potential binding sites would be highlighted for the DTI prediction explainability. \end{itemize}